richardcom/tp/docs/DeveloperGuide.md

 **Use case: UC03 - Delete Books**

 **MSS**
-  1. User request to delete a book from the library.
+  1. User request to delete books from the library.

   2. IntelliBrary deletes the book from the library and shows a successfull message to the user.